 ISLANDPORT PRESS www.islandportpress.com

-Islandport now publishes a lush quarterly magazine, that, in their words, "features profiles, photo essays, original fiction, and book excerpts, as well as stories on such topics as sports, business, music, history, arts, and culture."
+Islandport now publishes a lush online magazine/blog, that, in their words, "features profiles, photo essays, original fiction, and book excerpts, as well as stories on such topics as sports, business, music, history, arts, and culture."

 DOWN EAST BOOKS www.downeastbooks.com

 Founded in 1967, Down East Books has published hundreds of books relating to Maine and New England, including (in their words) "narrative nonfiction, travel, cooking, history, and children’s books...."
 Down East is the publisher of two books we offer here at The Bert and I Company Store: Bob Bryan's memoir, ROBERT BRYAN: THE FLYING PARSON OF LABRADOR AND THE REAL STORY BEHIND BERT AND I, and the expanded edition of the1981 illustrated book, BERT AND I...AND OTHER STORIES FROM DOWN EAST, which was released by Down East Books during the 2014 holiday season.
 Along with the 14 stories in the first edition are six additional tales from the original albums (more old favorites), illustrated, once again by artist Mark Andres, a Maine native now living in Portland, Oregon.
 Down East Books is now an imprint of a large national publisher, Rowman & Littlefield, but its focus is still on Maine and New England subjects and stories.